KennethWilke/tt06-cdc-fifo/docs/info.md

 This is a FIFO that can pass data asynchronously across clock domains.
 This was a project I created when I was first learning logic design, and it took me a couple weeks to settle on a design that I felt was clean and reusable.

+The FIFO can hold 32 4-bit values, or 16 bytes.
+So use them wisely and greatly!

 The original design can be found at [https://github.com/KennethWilke/sv-cdc-fifo](https://github.com/KennethWilke/sv-cdc-fifo)

 The architecture of this design was influenced by